gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Set-AadrmTemplateProperty.md

 ```

 ### -Status
 Specifies the status of the template.
-Valid values are: Published or Archived.
+Valid values are: **Published** or **Archived**.

-Archived templates are available to consume content previously protected but are not visible to users.
+- Archived templates are available to consume content previously protected but are not visible to users.

-Published templates are distributed to users and made available to protect content.
+- Published templates are distributed to users and made available to protect content.

 ```yaml
 Type: TemplateStatus